flutter/website/src/get-started/codelab.md

 next:
   title: Learn more
   path: /get-started/learn-more
-diff2html: true
 ---

 You are now ready to start the “First Flutter app” codelab.
 In about an hour and a half,
-you will learn the basics of Flutter by creating an app that works on mobile, desktop and web.
+you will learn the basics of Flutter by creating an app that works on mobile, desktop, and web.

 <div class="juicy-button-container">
   <img src="/assets/images/docs/get-started/codelab-goal-background.jpg" alt="The illustration of the initial and the resulting app that you will build in this codelab.">